w6113/databass-public/docs/README.md

 To push changes for your assignment, you should use `origin`, eg: `git push origin [branch]`.

-If you want to pull / merge changes from `database-public`, you can just fetch the remote `upstream` and rebase/merge it on top of your work.
-Example command:
+If you want to update changes from `databass-public` to your branch, you can just fetch the remote `upstream` and rebase/merge it on top of your work.
+You can run the followingn command for updating your work with the upstream changes:

 ```
   git fetch upstream
   git rebase upstream/master
 ```

+and resolve conflicts if any.

 2. Make sure that your repository is PRIVATE and named `databass-UNI`.
 3. Add the staff's github accounts to the repo: `deka108` and `sirrice`